 Mildewy smells can build, making it unpleasant to be inside your RV without ventilation.

-Large leaks will quickly destroy walls and flooring, leading to expensive and frustrating repairs.
+Large leaks quickly destroy walls and flooring, leading to expensive and frustrating repairs.

 Helps Regulate Interior RV Temperatures and Noise Levels

 Adding a Dicor RV roof coating provides another layer of protection between interior occupants and the rain and sun.

 The white coating, especially those with MicroCells, will reflect the sun’s rays to keep your RV cooler.
 In addition, the elastic surface seals the roof, which also helps slow heat loss during the winter.